sanity/quickml/README.md

 ---------------------

 First, let's create some data.
 Let's say we know someone's height, weight, and gender, and we want to create a decision tree that tells us whether they are underweight, healthy, or overweight.
-Each "instance" is a training example.
+Each "instance" is a training example.  `"height", 55` is an "attribute" of the instance, and "overweight", "healthy", and "underweight" are all "outputs".
 Instance.create() is a helper method that makes it easier to create Instances.

 	import com.moboscope.quickdt.*;